2025–26 Basketball Champions League: Regular season

 The regular season will be played by 32 teams divided into eight groups of four in which 29 teams receive direct spots plus the three qualifying round tournaments winners.
 The regular season will begin on 7 October and will conclude on 17 December 2025.
 In each group, teams will play against each other home-and-away in a round-robin format where the eight group winners from each regular season group will qualify directly to the round of 16.
-Moreover, the second-placed and third-placed will qualify to the play-ins, where the series winners will qualify for the round of 16, while the remanining last-placed teams will be eliminated after the regular season.
+Moreover, the second-placed and third-placed will qualify to the play-ins, where the series winners will qualify for the round of 16, while the remaining last-placed teams will be eliminated after the regular season.

 A minimum of 18 countries will be represented in the regular season which will involve up to nine domestic league champions.
 Continental powerhouses like Alba Berlin, Joventut Badalona and Dreamland Gran Canaria will join the league after their previous stage in Euroleague Basketball competitions, others like Karditsa Iaponiki, Mersin and Trapani Shark will make their debut appearance in international competitions.